loggar/note/linux/issues/sh.issue.bad-interpreter.md

-# issue on running scripts: bad interpreter
+# Issue on running scripts: bad interpreter

 ## running a bash script